Extremely Tired Every Day? Adrenal Fatigue Could Be the Reason

-Once diagnosed, you'll be put on a treatment plan, that will probably focus on getting to bed early (before 11pm), a diet good for adrenal health (food rich in B vitamins as well as brightly colored vegetables, lean clean protein, and whole grain gluten-free carbohydrates) and adequate hydration through the day.
+Once diagnosed, you’ll be put on a treatment plan, that will probably focus on getting to bed early (before 11 pm), a diet good for adrenal health (food rich in B vitamins as well as brightly coloured vegetables, lean clean protein, and whole-grain gluten-free carbohydrates) and adequate hydration through the day.

 So there you go mums and dads – we can’t always blame our kids for feeling tired, right?!
 Do speak to your doctor if you think you are experiencing any of the symptoms outlined in this article.